mi-classroom/mi-web-technologien-beiboot-ss2022-Moosgloeckchen/docs/decisions/0003-github-pages.md

 ### Negative Consequences <!-- optional -->

-* the developer is not able to hide the content behin a htaccess
+* the developer is not able to hide the content behind a htaccess

 ## Pros and Cons of the Options <!-- optional -->